 To keep your employees safe, let them stay home when weather conditions make the roads unsafe.
-A reliable will be able to notify you when severe weather is about to strike.
+A reliable will notify you when severe weather is about to strike.
 Of course, you do not want to lose productivity just because there is a snowstorm.
-Work out a plan for employees’ telecommuting obligations on days when the weather does not allow them to come to work.
+Work out a plan for employees’ telecommuting obligations when the weather does not allow them to come to work.
 This way, you will not have to make plans at the last minute.

 If your place of business is a large facility, it pays to have your own salt trucks.
 This way, you can stay productive even while the city is still salting the main roads.

 Send text message alerts to your employees about severe weather in your area.
 In the alerts, include instructions about how to deal with the weather.

 RELATED ARTICLES :

 - Follow the Rule of 5 to Book a Banquet Hall

 - How to Ensure Data Security for Your Business with a Dedicated Server Host